ManaFriendsmith/BrassTacksMk2/faq.md

 The simple fact of the matter is this: I want to have more hobbies other than gaming, I want to play games other than factorio, I want my time with factorio to not be 100% spent on modding, and I want my time spent on modding to not be 100% spent on compatibility.

-I was not having a good time whenever another overhaul-compatible-with-other-overhauls came along and I had to double the number of possible combinations of Systematic Systems of ore processing (none of which talk to each other) that I had to account for.
+I was not having a good time whenever another overhaul-compatible-with-other-overhauls came along and I had to double the number of possible combinations of Systematic Systems of ore processing (none of which talk to each other on their own) that I had to account for.

 If you make a bridge mod I will happily link to it, and if you make a compatibility patch I will happily incorporate it into the mod (provided you are OK with your work becoming Public Domain), I just really don't want to be on the hook for maintenance.